tchangkiat/aws-cdk-stacks/README.md

 cdk deploy eks
 ```

 The stack will provision a VPC (with public and private subnets and a NAT gateway), an EKS cluster, bastion host to manage the EKS cluster, a managed node group (with a launch template) and enable the Cluster Autoscaler for the managed nodegroup.

-For the commands below, the environment variables (starts wit '$') are already populated in the bastion host.
+The commands listed in the sections under EKS should be executed in the bastion host, unless otherwise stated.
+Some environment variables (e.g. AWS_REGION, AWS_ACCOUNT_ID, AWS_EKS_CLUSTER) are already populated in the bastion host.

 ## Bastion Host Setup